Learn · Fees

 By Marcus Brandt · Head of Seller Accounting

-Updated June 26, 2026
+Updated July 30, 2026

 eBay's fee model looks simpler than Amazon's, but it has its own quirks.
-Instead of a fixed fulfillment fee, eBay's cut is built mostly around a percentage-based "final value fee" plus a few smaller charges — and the exact percentage depends on your category, your Store subscription, and your seller performance.
+Instead of a fixed fulfillment fee, eBay's cut is built mostly around a percentage-based "final value fee" plus a few smaller charges, and the exact percentage depends on your category, your Store subscription, and your seller performance.

 The final value fee is the main cost

 The final value fee (FVF) is eBay's core selling fee.
-It's charged as a percentage of the total amount of the sale — and importantly, "total amount" means the item price plus shipping and any sales tax collected, not just the item price.
+It's charged as a percentage of the total amount of the sale, and importantly, "total amount" means the item price plus shipping and any sales tax collected, not just the item price.
 That's a common surprise for new sellers.

 The exact percentage varies by category.
 Most categories land somewhere in the low-to-mid teens, but some (like certain media, parts, or business categories) run lower, and some run higher. eBay changes these rates over time, so always verify your specific category against eBay's current fee schedule rather than relying on a remembered number.